tannerdsilva/TToolkit/README.md

 Supports linebreaks in CR, LF, and CRLF.

 The data line slicing functions also have the ability to detect and stip the byte order mark from the beginning of a data sequence.
-Default behavior is to strip any known BOM sequence from the beginning of a Data variable.
+Default behavior is to strip any known BOM sequence from the beginning of a Data variable, however, this behavior can be overridden.

+### Interactive Process Interface

+Do you need to write a process that can launch and interact with other processes safely?
+The `InteractiveProcess` class has you covered!

+With the `InteractiveProcess` class, you can not only read stderr and stdout from a process in real time.
+Unlike other shell interfaces, `InteractiveProcess` allows you to write to a process while also reading from it.
+This makes it very helpful for executing against interactive shells and processes.